CDSL – Negative Operating Leverage Kicking In

 Duopoly – regulatory framework provides entry barrier

-Network effect – Higher number of demat accounts or DPs make the business more competitive as the fixed cost is distributed on a higher number in an asset light business
+Network effect – Higher number of demat accounts or DPs makes the business more competitive as the fixed cost is distributed on a higher number in an asset-light business

-Of India’s 1.36 billion people, only about 3.7% invest in equities, compared with about 12.7% in China, according to stock depository data on the number of investment accounts (and assuming one account per person which we know is not accurate).
-In the US, by contrast, a poll found about 55% of the population owns stocks either individually or through a mutual fund.
+Of India’s 1.4 billion people, only about 3.7% invested in equities, compared with about 12.7% in China, according to stock depository data on the number of investment accounts (and assuming one account per person which we know is not accurate).
+In the US, by contrast, a poll found that about 55% of the population owns stocks individually or through a mutual fund.

 2. Key Historical Financials

-CDSL became the first depository to register 6 cr demat accounts in March 2022 (Q4FY22)
+CDSL became the first depository to register ~7 cr demat accounts in June 2022 (Q1FY23)

-Number of demat account almost doubled in FY22
+The number of demat accounts almost doubled in FY22

 3. What is my view on company valuation?

-On an overall basis, business is good but expected to have high earnings volatility and significantly overvalued at the current levels.
+On an overall basis, business is good but expected to have high earnings volatility.
+Long-term investors should closely watch the stock for the next year to enter at lower levels.

 4. What are the risks to the investment analysis?